Learning The Minimum Action Distance: Introduction

 \section{Introduction}

-In reinforcement learning~\citep{sutton1998reinforcement}, an agent aims to learn useful behaviors through continuing interaction with its environment.
-Specifically, by observing the outcomes of its actions, a reinforcement learning agent learns over time how to select actions in order to maximize the expected cumulative reward it receives from its environment.
-An important need in applications of reinforcement learning is the ability to generalize, not only to previously unseen states, but also to variations of its environment that the agent has not previously interacted with.
+In reinforcement learning~\citep{sutton1998reinforcement}, an agent learns useful behaviors through continuing interaction with its environment.
+By observing the outcomes of its actions, a reinforcement learning agent learns over time how to select actions in a way that maximizes the expected cumulative reward it receives from its environment.
+A central challenge in reinforcement learning is giving agents the ability to generalize.
+An agent should be able to adapt quickly not only to previously unseen states, but also to variations of its environment that it has not previously observed.

-In many applications of reinforcement learning, it is useful to define a metric that measures the similarity of two states in the environment.
-Such a metric can be used, e.g., to define equivalence classes of states in order to accelerate learning, to decompose the problem into a hierarchy of smaller subproblems that are easier to solve, or to perform transfer learning in case the environment changes according to some parameters but retains part of the structure of the original environment.
-Such a metric can also be used as a heuristic in goal-conditioned reinforcement learning, in which the agent has to achieve different goals in the same environment.
+One way to support this kind of generalization is to learn a metric that captures the similarity between two states in the environment.
+A useful state similarity metric can, for example, allow experience gathered in one region of the environment to inform behavior in another, support abstractions that group together equivalent or similar states, and enable transfer when the agent's task or the environment itself changes while preserving some of its underlying structure.
+Such metrics can also serve as heuristics in goal-conditioned reinforcement learning, where an agent must adapt quickly to achieve different goals in its environment.

-The Minimum Action Distance (MAD) has proved useful as a similarity metric, with applications in various areas of reinforcement learning, including policy learning \citep{wang2023optimal, park2023hiql}, reward shaping \citep{steccanella2022state}, and option discovery \citep{park2023metra,park2024foundationpolicieshilbertrepresentations}.
-While prior work has demonstrated the advantages of using MAD, how best to approximate it remains an open problem.
-Existing methods have not been systematically evaluated on their ability to approximate the MAD function itself, and many rely on symmetric approximations, even though the true MAD is inherently asymmetric.
+The Minimum Action Distance (MAD) has proved useful as a state similarity metric, with impressive applications in several areas of reinforcement learning, including policy learning \citep{wang2023optimal, park2023hiql}, reward shaping \citep{steccanella2022state}, and option discovery \citep{park2024metra,park2024foundationpolicieshilbertrepresentations}.
+While prior work has demonstrated the benefits of using the MAD, how best to approximate it remains an open problem.
+Existing methods have not been systematically evaluated on their ability to accurately approximate the MAD, and many rely on symmetric approximations, even though the true MAD is inherently asymmetric.